 - In homage to the above, in the second part of the pilot to My Little Pony: Friendship Is Magic, the Mane 6 must cross a rope bridge to reach the castle where the Elements of Harmony lay.
 Twilight Sparkle goes first but the ropes are severed as she starts to cross.
 The others pull her up and Rainbow Dash retrieves the bridge, allowing them to retie the ropes and continue on their way.

 - George of the Jungle: George has to cross one of these but Ape doesn't think it's sturdy enough to hold Shep, George's pet elephant who he thinks is a dog - so George carries Shep over instead.

-- Rope bridges appear at least twice in Care Bears1980s.
+- Rope bridges appear at least twice in Care Bears.

 - In "Caring for Spring", Beastly uses a Paper-Thin Disguise to lure Hugs and Tugs to the wrong side of a bridge.
 They cross, and Beastly starts cutting the rope.
-They make the return crossing just before the bridge collapses, but now they are stuck on the wrong side.
+They cross just before the bridge collapses, but now they are stuck on the wrong side.